Meets on the third Wednesday of the month, except in December

-Computers are available to do genealogical research using Ancestry Library Edition, Heritage Quest, World Vital Records, and Family Search.
-As there are a limited amount of computers, please bring your laptop or tablet that can be connected to the library’s Wi-Fi.
-Leslie and members of the Club’s Executive Committee are available to answer your questions and provide guidance.
+Computers are available to research genealogy using Ancestry Library Edition, Heritage Quest, MyHeritage Library Edition (formerly World Vital Records), and Family Search.
+Since there are a limited amount of computers, please bring your laptop or tablet that can be connected to the library’s Wi-Fi.

 The club also has a blog (not sponsored by the library) that club members can join to post questions or stories about their research.
 Executive committee members can share the blog link and account creation instructions.